 After developing their question, students complete the Genius Hour Proposal Template and conference with you to ensure they are on the right track.
 The Genius Hour Class Progress Tracker will help you to monitor where each student is at.

 Here is where students will complete the research they need to answer or solve their Genius Hour inquiry question.
 We have provided a host of different resources to support this step of the process.
-If research is new to your students, or your class need a refresher, you may like to use the step four resources to explicitly teach the research process and research skills.
+If research is new to your students, or your class needs a refresher, you may opt to use the step four resources to explicitly teach the research process and research skills.

 - Genius Hour Research Flowchart Poster